Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Sam, that’s some statement, Genesis chapter 1 is a factual physical REconfiguration of Earth.
-Someone will surely consider this as a fundamentalist, even dangerous statement.
+Someone will surely consider this as a fundamentalist, even a dangerous statement.

 I see your point, and all I can say is I’m not trying to wear any hat.
 My intention is solely to explain what Genesis says.
 It’s up to each one to believe what they want to believe.
 I’ve written about Lucifer becoming the Serpent, Big Bang, including the formation of our planet Earth and the Bible, how and why Earth became tohu and bohu.

 None of that is in any other literature.
 That’s why we discussed Sacred Books and focused on the Bible–-because it alone, at least, gives us a chance of answering all the why questions.
 The what, how, and why of humankind.

 I consider Genesis 1:3 as merely the continuation of the Bible story of Lucifer, Big Bang, the original creation of Earth, and now it’s REconfiguration for humankind.
 At this point, I’m not discussing historical dates.
 But I will get into that in due time, and we’ll talk about dinosaurs, prehistoric man, and ancient cave art.
 Please be patient; there’s nothing dangerous here.

 Remember, we’re assembling the puzzle pieces.
 Coherent completeness necessitates putting each piece in its proper place.
 That includes all the pieces–the real facts–that science, archaeology, psychology and all other studies have revealed.
 Science has facts, but it doesn’t have all the coherent answers: What is the origin of all the material in Big Bang?
 And to come down to Earth, what’s the source of all the water?

 The Explanation intends to give you plausible answers to all these questions, not based on Sam’s conjectures.
 But on what the Biblical Hebrew in the Bible reveals.
 Whether what Sam exposes makes sense or not is your decision.
 That’s your free will.

 As we ponder, we remember that to have light; you need a source of energy; you need a way to transmit those photons of life-giving light.
 Darkness in the sense we’re thinking of is synonymous with destruction, cold, blindness, being lost, groping around.